xray-forge/stalker-xrf-engine/README.md

 - Declare luaBind classes with TSTL plugin?
 - Rework acdc perl script and add all.spawn editing utils
 - Unit tests and mocks?
+- Add scripts to handle xrEngine tools
+- Re-architecture lua core of the game, use external lua libs for serealization of LUA tables